A list of study materials to get your private pilot license with ease.

 Using this workbook and the handbook is also an excellent way to understand and memorize topics.

-I decided to add this book to the list because FAA frequently changes questions in their question bank, and if you only memorize answers to a specific question, you would have a hard time answering questions in the exam.
+I decided to add this book to the list because the FAA frequently changes questions in their question bank, and if you only memorize answers to a specific question, you would have a hard time answering questions in the exam.

 Using this workbook is a perfect alternative to prepare for unseen questions.